Gee63/ruum-calendar/README.md

 # ruum-calendar

-enter layOutDay(events) in console and Enter to create timetable.
+enter "layOutDay(events)" in console and then "Enter" to create timetable.